 What happened to the Grand Basset Griffon Vendeen?
-Many of you may have heard of the Petite Basset Griffon Vendeen, or the PBGV, which is very much still in existence and in good health.
-But, before the PBGV there was the GBGV.
-The PBGV, derived from the GBGV, is in the American Kennel Club’s stud book in the hound group.
-But, if you look for the Grand Basset Griffon Vendeen it is nowhere to be found in the AKC book.
+Many of you have heard of the Petite Basset Griffon Vendeen, or the “PBGV”.
+The PBGV is still in existence and in good health.
+But, before the PBGV there was the GBGV – Grand Basset Griffon Vendeen.
+The PBGV, derived from the GBGV.
+The American Kennel Club states this in their stud book located in the hound group.
+But, if you look for the Grand Basset Griffon Vendeen, it is nowhere to be found in the AKC book.

-Its appearance is very similar to the Petite Basset Griffon Vendeen, given that the PBGV derived from the same Griffon Vendeen, but they are larger in size.
-The GBGV, being larger than the Petite, has a longer muzzle, ears, body, and tail.
-The Grand is a little more laid back than the Petite but they have similar coats that require stripping, along with coloring, facial hair, and stance.
+Its appearance is similar to the Petite Basset Griffon Vendeen, given the PBGV derived from the same Griffon Vendeen, but they are larger in size.
+The GBGV has a longer muzzle, ears, body, and tail.
+The Grand is more laid back than the Petite, but they have similar coats that require stripping, along with coloring, facial hair, and stance.
 Stripping is a grooming technique in which dead hair is pulled out of a non-shedding dog’s coat.
 Stripping allows for the dog’s new coat to grow in properly.

 Breeding the Grand Basset Griffon Vendeen involved the the French Griffon Vendeen along with 3 other dog breeds.
 These include the Petite Basset Griffon Vendeen, the Grand Griffon Vendeen, and the Briquet Griffon Vendeen.
 It is believed this breed was not able to fully develop due to these other breeds with similar bloodlines.
 Great interest wasn’t invested in the GBGV, which didn’t allow for pure breeding to continue and develop the breed.